 - 1995-today – we had warm, bright autumns with normal rainfall.

-So whilst 2020 was slightly colder than normal, it didn’t invalidate the long term trend of the last 25 years.
+So whilst 2021 was of normal brightness, it didn’t invalidate the long term trend of the last 25 years.

 How many dimensions does autumn have?